homerhanumat/tridentmoon/content/articles/quizzes.md

 weight: 4
 ---

+## Introduction

+After you have studied [basic Sanskrit vocabulary](/articles/sanskrit-vocabulary/) and the postures of the [Primary Series](/articles/primary), you can solidify your knowledge with the following quizzes.

+Notes:

-This is a work in progress.
+* This is a work in progress.
 Check back for more quiz options and prettier formatting!
+* Remember that we work with the BNS Iynegar version of the Primary series, which differs in minor ways from the Primary series as taught in the Patabhi Jois lineage.

 ## From Image to Sanskrit Name